GitGudBruhh/SOI_24_RnC/README.md

 The mazes are made using https://asciiflow.com

+If you wish to make your own maze using characters available on your keyboard, you can do so by adding the characters into the `CHARSET` string in `setupdata.py` as comma separated values.
+By default, the `O` character also acts as a maze block.

 Note: In the simulation, 1mm = 1px
 Note: The examples given use multithreading to communicate with the sockets parallelly.